 Manually added items only appear in the gradebook and on students' global and course grade pages.
-Instead, you can create assessments that appear on the Course Content page that also don't require students to upload submissions.
+Instead, you can create assessments that appear on the Course Content page but don't require students to upload submissions.
 You can add instructions, files, a rubric, and goals so students can prepare for the offline work.
-You can also enable conversations, but you can't add questions.
+You can also enable conversations, but you can't add questions or grade anonymously.

 Examples of offline work:

 - Science fair projects

 - Face-to-face team building exercises, panel discussions, and debates

 Instructors who teach hybrid courses may find this type of assessment most useful.
 For example, you can use a rubric to grade an in-class presentation as a student presents.
 No need to take notes or add a score later.

 When you create an assessment, you can choose to collect submissions offline.
 Students are informed they can't submit work online.
 If you create groups, students can view their group members.

 For submissions collected offline, you can't allow multiple attempts, allow a time limit, or use SafeAssign.

 You can add meetings to the attendance feature for grades that require students to be present outside of class.
 You may ask students to attend a field trip or guest speaker and then mark them present in attendance.